solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 well known ; among these differences none is more remarkable than that of their specific heats.
-Other bodies known as elements, as silicon and boron, oxygen, etc., take upon themselves different conditions called allotropic conditions,{—a term applied to the isomeric conditions of simple bodies; but carbon differs from these, not only in exhibiting a most wonderful variety of allo- tropic conditions, but also in the phenomena coming under the
+Other bodies known as elements, as silicon and boron, oxygen, etc., take upon themselves different conditions called allotropic conditions,{---a term applied to the isomeric conditions of simple bodies; but carbon differs from these, not only in exhibiting a most wonderful variety of allo- tropic conditions, but also in the phenomena coming under the